 Leather and polished walnut interior, with powered front seats and folding picnic tables for rear passengers

-Seats 5, but 4 is best for ultimate luxury
+Seats 4 plus driver, but 3 passengers is best for ultimate luxury

 Automated climate control, and heated front seats

 Engine: Jaguar AJ6 4.0 litre, 24 valve, 6 cylinder, fuel injected petrol, 235 hp (175 kW)

 Transmission: Automatic ZF 4 speed with manual option, rear wheel drive